NFL on American television: Modern popularity

 NBC Sunday Night Football became only the second regular live prime time television program in American history to emerge as the most watched overall American television series, after ending Fox's American Idol's record of eight consecutive seasons on hold of the rank in the 2011–12 season.
 The series holds this rank every season since, except in 2013, 2014 and 2018 when CBS shows NCIS and The Big Bang Theory, and ABC show Roseanne, respectively earned the title.
 As of 2025, Super Bowl LIX on Fox in 2025 the most watched telecast by average in American history, attracting 127.7 million viewers for both halves of the game.
 Meanwhile, Super Bowl LI on Fox in 2017 the most watched telecast on peak conclusion in American history, drawing 172 million viewers (more than half of the U.S. population of 340 million that same year) in the league's first overtime period ever for a Super Bowl.

 In November 2017, ratings for the first seven weeks declined by 5% compared to the same period in 2016; and decreased by 15% when compared to the same period in 2015, a strong season.
 Although ratings for the NFL have declined steadily after the Super Bowl in 2015, the latter remains the only program on American television to have attracted at least 100 million viewers on a single night annually since the 1983 series finale of M*A*S*H on CBS.
 The NFL telecasts are known for their relative stability in their television ratings in the United States since the beginning of the 21st century.
 Since 2010, except 2019 and 2021, the annual Super Bowl telecasts (including the halftime shows) have regularly attracted more than 100 million viewers in the United States alone, making it the only broadcast in U.S. television history to exceed the said annual viewership threshold for at least 10 years overall.

+In 2025, the NFL dominated the list of most-watched telecasts in the United States that year; all of the top eight telecasts were NFL playoff or Thanksgiving games, and 45 out of the top 50, 84 out of the top 100, and 120 out of the top 150 most-watched telecasts of the year were NFL contests.